Simple Logo Design Explained

 When it comes to logos with graphics, you have to remember that a picture is worth a thousand words.
 What works for Apple, Windows, or Android may work well for your brand’s needs too.

-Typography is generally among the trickier aspects of design, but in regard to creating a simple logo design, the decision is a bit easier to make.
+Typography is generally among the trickier aspects of design, but in regard to creating a basic logo, the decision is a bit easier to make.
 A clean, modern font is your best bet, although the actual font you choose is up to you.
-Cursive-type fonts have their place in simple typography, but only if they are clear and easy to read.
+Cursive-type fonts have their place in typography, but only if they are clear and easy to read.
 You do not want anything too fancy or stylized with lots of loops and swirls.
-That goes against the simple aesthetic.
-You can use a simple logo creator to help sketch out your top ideas.
+That goes against the keep it simple aesthetic.
+You can use a basic logo creator to help sketch out your top ideas.

 Old-fashioned typeface is not necessarily a good idea either.
 Try to stay away from Book Antiqua or Bookman Old Style.
 Typically, you will have more luck with a modern, serif, or sans-serif font.
 Google uses serif, while Hulu uses a modern font.
 You could also consider Helvetica or Century Gothic.
 Mixing typefaces is fine as well, but do not do it in a way that is too complicated or busy.